kwilkos/cxf/distribution/src/main/release/samples/restful/README.txt

   <phoneNumber>123456</phoneNumber>
 </Customer>

-A HTTP POST request to URL http://localhost:9000/customerservice/customers with data:
+A HTTP POST request to URL http://localhost:9000/customerservice/customers with the data:

 <Customer>
   <id>1234</id>